4ms/stm32mp1-baremetal/README.md

 I've written a simple driver class that lives in `examples/shared/drivers/`.
 There also is some shared initialization code in `examples/shared/system/`, such as setting up the MMU and the caches.
 For the most part you can use these as-is for most projects (although you will need to modify the MMU setup if your project needs areas of RAM to be non-cacheable in order to use a DMA, for example).
 I plan to do a tutorial on the MMU eventually.

-U-boot is a third-party tool that we use for the bootloader (don't worry if you're not familiar with U-boot!).
-The U-boot bootloader must be built once, and loaded once onto an SD card, which is inserted into the OSD32 board.
+U-Boot is a third-party tool that we use for the bootloader (don't worry if you're not familiar with U-Boot!).
+The U-Boot bootloader must be built once, and loaded once onto an SD card, which is inserted into the OSD32 board.
 You probably won't need to think about it ever again after that, unless your hardware changes substantially (or you run the `corpo_rproc` example project).